arshathdevo/clarix-dashboard/README.md

 ## Author

-Built with ❤️ by Arshath for Halleyx Software Interview
+Built with ❤️ by Arshath for Halleyx.

 ## License